-- A. Removal of topsoil and subsoil.

-- B. Cutting, grading, filling, and rough contouring the site for site structures, building pads and paving.
+- A. Removal of topsoil and subsoil. - B. Cutting, grading, filling, and rough contouring the site for site structures, building pads and paving.

-- 1.02 RELATED SECTIONS

-- A. Document:

-The Geotechnical Engineering Report.
+The Geotechnical Engineering Report, by Terracon, for the Reserves at Grand View Heights, Laramie, Wyoming, dated June 10, 2024.
 The engineering study, subsurface exploration, boring location diagram, boring logs, laboratory test results, and geotechnical recommendations.